Fullex26/blockchain_js/README.md

 # Blockchain-Based Welfare Identity and Delivery Platform MVP

-This repository contains the source code for a Minimum Viable Product (MVP) of a blockchain-based welfare delivery platform for Australia, demonstrating programmable welfare benefits, digital identity verification, and transparent auditing on the Polygon Mumbai testnet.
+This repository contains the source code for a Minimum Viable Product (MVP) of a blockchain-based welfare delivery platform for Australia, demonstrating programmable welfare benefits, digital identity verification, and transparent auditing on the Ethereum Sepolia testnet.

 ## Project Structure